-Residence halls are locked 24 hours per day, with an electronic system controlling access.
+Residence halls are locked 24 hours a day, with an electronic system controlling access.
 Residents and visitors enter through the main entrance only.
 Residents use an access card to open the building door.
-Visitors are granted entry by the front desk staff and must be escorted by a resident.
-The front desks are staffed 24 hours per day, except during holidays.
+Visitors are granted entry by the front desk staff, must sign in, and be escorted by a resident.
+The front desks are staffed 24 hours a day, except during holidays.
 University personnel and maintenance staff check in at the front desks when entering residence halls.
-While the university makes every effort to prevent access by uninvited visitors, residents must also take an active role in that effort.
+While the University makes every effort to prevent access by uninvited visitors, residents must also take an active role in that effort.
 Residents should report strangers to the hall staff and avoid holding doors open for nonresidents to enter.
 Residents are held responsible for the actions of their guests.
-We encourage students to lock their room doors at all times.
+We always encourage students to lock their room doors.